lnahrf/steel_rods/clp6lmnzk000109l2b3zt8elh.md

 Keep this article in your browser bookmarks and come back to it every time you need one of these helpful queries.

 Happy Postgres troubleshooting!

+### Who am I?

+Hi, my name is Lev, a self-proclaimed hacker and radio enthusiast, writing for my personal tech hub at [HackFM](https://hackfm.com/).
+I have been tinkering with computers for over a decade, and although I may not always be successful in putting them back together, I have gained some knowledge in the field.
+I currently work as a senior data engineer and I am always available for consulting or discussing anything tech-related.
+Want to write for [HackFM](https://hackfm.com/) or collaborate on a gritty technical article?
+Please let me know!